 The nursing is challenging, requires a multidisciplinary approach and learning is supported by ward based education sessions.
 The neurosciences team are committed to the professional development of nursing staff and Graduates. back to top

 A 28 bed ward located across the floor, patients are admitted for a variety of conditions, including acute leukaemia, lymphoma, myeloma, primary and metastatic tumour disease, autologous stem cell transplantation, palliation and islet cell transplantation.

-The nursing team is committed to quality patient care and each other and pride ourselves on our team approach and friendly work ethic. back to top
+The nursing team is highly skilled, enthusiastic and committed to quality patient care.
+We pride ourselves on our friendly approach and dedication to our patients. back to top

 Rotation within anaesthetics will reinforce your anatomy and physiology knowledge whilst you gain experience with all surgical specialities.
 You will become familiar with acute care skills such as invasive monitoring of patients, respiratory assessment, pain management and care of epidural/IV infusions.